 Mister G ♦ Under the Hat: Independent Music Education

 Cheli Mennella ♦ Open Sesame: Kid Lit Musings & Reviews

 Cheli Mennella writes our monthly column, Open Sesame: Kid Lit Musings & Reviews, sharing reviews of children’s literature ranging from board books to young adult novels, from new titles to beloved classics.
 Cheli has been involved with creative arts and education for most of her life, and has taught many subjects from art and books to yoga and zoology.
 But she has a special fondness for kid’s books, and has worked in the field for more than 20 years.
 She is a freelance writer and regular contributor to Valley Kids and teaches a course for adults in “Writing for Children.”
-She writes from Colrain, where she lives with her musician-husband, three children, and shelves full of kid’s books. – Look for Open Sesame: Kid Lit Musings & Reviews on the fourth Tuesday of every month (and sometimes on the second Tuesday too!).
+She writes from Colrain, where she lives with her musician-husband, three children, and shelves full of kid’s books. – Look for Open Sesame: Kid Lit Musings & Reviews on the fourth Tuesday of every month.